ntko/linuxdoc/vscode_dartlang_basic.md

 <!-- /TOC -->

-# Linux下使用vscode开发Dart环境配置相关问题

-## Install Dart VM SDK:
+## Install Dart VM SDK

 > [REF:https://www.dartlang.org/tools/sdk#install](https://www.dartlang.org/tools/sdk#install)

 ## Install Dart vscode plugin

-* Start VS Code
+- Start VS Code
-* Invoke View>Command Palette…
+- Invoke View>Command Palette…
-* Type ‘install’, and select the ‘Extensions: Install Extension’ action
+- Type ‘install’, and select the ‘Extensions: Install Extension’ action
-* Enter flutter in the search field, select ‘Dart’ in the list, and click Install
-* Select ‘OK’ to reload VS Code
+- Enter flutter in the search field, select ‘Dart’ in the list, and -lick Install Select ‘OK’ to reload VS Code

 ## Install Markdown-TOC plugin for markdown file

-* alanwalk.markdown-toc
+- alanwalk.markdown-toc

 ## Howto Use startup lib stagehand

-    $ pub global activate stagehand
+    pub global activate stagehand
-    $ stagehand console-full  //create console demo app.
+    stagehand console-full  //create console demo app.

-> TIP`:Because use flutter first, dart has been already installed with flutter pachage tool. and when examine the `/usr/lib/dart/bin`, we can find that `pub` is alreay there. so,just add this path to $PATH by adding to ~/.profile and run `$ .profile`. and also when cann't find the `stagehand` script.
+> TIP:Because use flutter first, dart has been already installed with flutter pachage tool. and when examine the `/usr/lib/dart/bin`, we can find that `pub` is alreay there. so,just add this path to $PATH by adding to ~/.profile and run `$ .profile`. and also when cann't find the `stagehand` script.

     PATH="$PATH:/usr/lib/dart/bin"
     PATH="$PATH":"~/.pub-cache/bin"